Electricity sector in Paraguay

-Paraguay is one of the few countries in Latin America that has maintained an integrated public monopoly on electricity.
-Hydropower comprises nearly 100 percent of electricity in Paraguay; 90 percent of generated energy is exported, with neighboring Argentina and Brazil receiving the majority.
-Paraguay is one of the world's largest electricity net exporters.
+Paraguay is one of the few countries in Latin America that has maintained an integrated electrical system.

 Because of the dominance of hydroelectricity, tariffs (mostly residential) are remarkably below the averages for the region.
 However, despite the abundance of resources, the Paraguayan electricity system faces difficulty due to the lack of investment in transmission and distribution networks.
 In addition, distribution losses are among the highest in the region.